Manto/llm-if-wrapper/README.md

 ## Setting up your Anthropic/OpenAI API Key

-To use Anthropic or OpenAI models for the project, you need to specify your keys.
+To use Together.ai, Anthropic, or OpenAI models for the project, you need to specify your keys.
 To do so, create a `.env` file in the project directory, and then enter your API keys:

 ```
+TOGETHER_API_KEY=...
 ANTHROPIC_API_KEY=sk-...
 OPENAI_API_KEY=sk-proj...
 ```